CU-SRL/SRL_cFS/README.md

 #### BeagleBone Black core Flight System Compilation and loading.

 Compiling the core Flight System for use on the BeagleBone Black ( BB ) is very straight forward assuming you have correctly setup the BBB according to the earlier guide.
-The first thing you need to do is let cmake know to compile for the ARM processor not x86-x64 processor.
-In order to do that you have to change the target definitions in the yonix_defs folder.

-	# Go to the yonix_defs folder
-	cd yonix_defs

-Open the targets.cmake file, comment out SET(TGT1_NAME cpu1) and uncomment #SET(TGT1_NAME arm-bbb) such that your file now looks like the following:

-	#SET(TGT1_NAME cpu1)
-	SET(TGT1_NAME arm-bbb)

-Then Repeat for the toolchains such that it looks like:

-	#SET(TGT1_SYSTEM cpu1)
-	SET(TGT1_SYSTEM arm-bbb)

-Then save, exit, and compile cFS like you normally would.
+You just compile cFS like you normally would.
+It really is that easy because the targets.cmake file in yonix_defs builds for both the Linux Development machine and the BBB at the same time.

-Verify that it is indeed compiled for ARM by executing the following on the core-arm-bbb executable:
+You can verify that it indeed compiled for ARM by executing the following on the core-arm-bbb executable:

 	file core-arm-bbb